Pieter van Vollenhoven: Notable acts

 As Chairman of the Safety Board, Van Vollenhoven oversaw the investigation of the Schipholbrand, a fire in a holding facility for illegal immigrants in The Netherlands.
-He presented a final report on September 21, 2006 with such devastating findings that ministers Piet Hein Donner and Sybilla Dekker resigned over it.
+He presented a final report on 21 September 2006, with such devastating findings that ministers Piet Hein Donner and Sybilla Dekker resigned over it.
 A third responsible minister, Rita Verdonk refused to resign despite her responsibility in the matter.

 Following the Turkish Airlines Flight 1951 crash, Van Vollenhoven led the investigation by the Safety Board.
 This investigation brought him into conflict with the Office of the Attorney General, which requested access to the black box data.
 Citing that there was no reason at that time to suspect foul play and that the Board investigation would be hampered by the threat of legal action against persons, Van Vollenhoven absolutely refused this access.

 When he turned 70, Barry Sweedler (of the US National Transportation Safety Board) said to him: "The world is a safer place because of your work and leadership".

 Hobbies

 Van Vollenhoven is an avid pianist.
 In 1986 he formed a trio – De Gevleugelde Vrienden – with two of the country's leading pianists (Pim Jacobs and Louis van Dijk) and gave some twenty concerts a year both at home and abroad in aid of the Victim Support Fund.
 De Gevleugelde Vrienden were awarded four gold discs.
-Since the death of one of the members of the trio, Pim Jacobs, Van Vollenhoven has continued to give concerts with pianists Louis van Dijk and Koos Mark.
+After the death of one of the members of the trio, Pim Jacobs, Van Vollenhoven continued to give concerts with pianists Louis van Dijk and Koos Mark.

 Van Vollenhoven is still an active pilot and he also dives.
 He almost lost the tip of his right index finger during a dive in 2005, when he got caught between the boat and the dock steps.
 Doctors were able to reattach the tip.

 He is also a photographer.
 The Victim Support Fund raised money in 2008 and 2009 by selling calendars with his photographs.